 Leakage current

-Leakage current that flows from the power input line to the ground.
-According to the technical standards for electrical installations, the leakage current is specified to be 1 mA or less.
-When the insulation resistance decreases due to causes such as poor insulation at terminal parts of electrical and electronic equipment or moisture, the leakage current increases.
-If the leakage current becomes large, it may not only cause equipment failure but also lead to electric shock.
+Leakage current flowing from the power input line to the ground.
+According to the technical standards for electrical installations, the leakage current must be 1 mA or less.
+When the insulation resistance decreases due to poor insulation at terminals or moisture in electrical and electronic equipment, the leakage current increases.
+If the leakage current becomes large, it may not only cause equipment failure but also result in electric shock.

-An earth leakage circuit breaker cuts off the circuit when this leakage current exceeds the specified value.
-It normally operates when the current exceeds 30 mA, which is the limit that does not adversely affect the human body.
+An earth leakage circuit breaker interrupts the circuit when this leakage current exceeds the specified value.
+It typically operates when the current exceeds 30 mA, which is the limit considered not to adversely affect the human body.